PacktPublishing/starter-blog/README.md

 ### Updating seo.js with useStaticQuery hook
 **What was covered in this section:**
 - Comparing the StaticQuery component to the useStaticQuery hook.
-- Configuring seo.js with our useStaticQuery hook
+- Configuring seo.js with our useStaticQuery hook.
 - Updating seo.js to consume data from our GraphQL query.